GerHobbelt/rapidcsv/README.md

 ----------------------------
 The internal cell representation in the Document class is using std::string and when other types are requested, standard conversion routines are used.
-All standard conversions are relatively straight-forward, with the exception of `char` for which rapidcsv interprets the cell's (first) byte as a character.
+All standard conversions are relatively straight-forward, with the exception of `char-types` or `bool`.
+For `char-types`, rapidcsv interprets the cell's (first) byte as a character.
+For `bool`, the expected integer values are `0` or `1`.
 The following example illustrates the supported data types.

 [colrowhdr.csv](examples/colrowhdr.csv) content:
 ```